bridgecrewio/checkov-vscode/README.md

 Pre-req: Ensure you have the `checkov` command available globally (e.g., `pip3 install checkov` using the system python3 installation).
 The current method of execution cannot pick up shell aliases, functions, etc.

 However, you can modify the command to run from your local repo by setting `PYTHONPATH` in the command options, and invoking your local checkov virtualenv/pipenv.
-This is useful if you like to have the `checkov` command always run your local repo clone.
+This is useful if you like to have the `checkov` command in your shell always run your local repo clone.

 Example:
 ```